Geu-Pro2023/IndabaX_Hackathon_South-Sudan/README.md

-# IndabaX Hackathon South-Sudan - Dreamers Team
+# IndabaX Hackathon South Sudan
 ## Application of Machine Learning Techniques in Real-Time Data

 A real-time weather classification web app built for the **IndabaX South Sudan 2025 - Intermediate Track Hackathon**, under the theme: